Effect of quasiperiodic and random noise on many-body dynamical decoupling protocols: Numerics on spin chains

 Finally, in Fig.~\ref{fig:ns1_unscaled} (c), we compare relaxation for different numbers of fractal layers, $n_f = 1,2$.
 It is immediately clear that the main influence of the additional fractal layer is to reduce the initial relaxation determined by the height of the plateau.
 The plateau is significantly lower since the quasi-conserved operator $\tilde{X}_1$ can be made much closer to the original driving unitary $X_1$ than the simple drive with $n_f = 1$.
-Because the plateau is so much lower, for the same $\epsilon$ the duration of the prethermal plateau is much shorter for $n_f = 2$, while the long time behavior for the $n_f = 1,2$ cases appears approximately the same.
-Thus, the main advantage of driving by multiple fractal layers is primarily a better approximation of the original driving unitary $X_1$ by the quasi-conserved operator $\tilde{X}_1$.
+Due to the fact that the plateau is much lower, the duration of the prethermal plateau is much shorter for $n_f = 2$ and the same $\epsilon$ compared to the $n_f = 1$ case.
+However, the long time behavior for the $n_f = 1,2$ cases appears is rather similar---we see that an intermediate linear ramp in the $n_f = 2$ case extends in time to the linear ramp in the $n_f = 1$ case [note the orange and blue curves in Fig.~\ref{fig:ns1_unscaled} (c) for the same $\epsilon$].
+Thus, the main advantage of driving by multiple fractal layers appears to be in attaining a better approximation of the original driving unitary $X_1$ by the quasi-conserved operator $\tilde{X}_1$.